jamesb93/bend-nim/README.md

 [Francesco Cameli](github.com/vitreo12) is a significant contributor, particularly in optimising the code to be fast (from 100ms to less than 5ms!).
 I'd like to also thank him for his patience and guidance on all things Nim.

-## Installing
+# Installation

 Installation is simple. `git clone` this repo, `cd` to it and run the following `nimble` command:

 `nimble installRelease`

-The command will install all nimBend's executables in your predefined `nimble` directory.
+The command will install all mosh's executables in your predefined `nimble` directory.
 (Usually, ~/.nimble/bin)

+You can also build it however you like with something like `nim c --threads:on mosh.nim`.

+# Usage

+The mosh executable `mosh` takes a first argument that defines what sub-command you would like to run (either `convert` or `generate`).

-## Usage
+## convert
+---

+In convert mode, you can pass a folder or file as the input and the executable will convert all files in the folder recursively or a single file and place it at the output which is a directory or file.

-Right now, the nimBend executable `mosh` only takes two arguments, an input file/folder and an output file/folder name.
+ an input file/folder and an output file/folder name.
 Example:

 `mosh cat.png output.wav`